whitevegagabriel/whitevegagabriel/README.md

 - 👋 Hi, I’m @whitevegagabriel
 - 👀 I’m interested in Android software development
-- 🌱 I’m currently learning the fundamentals of networking at GaTech
+- 🌱 I’m currently learning how to use UML for software architecture and design
 - 💞️ I’m looking to collaborate on [nothing at the moment]
 - 📫 How to reach me: whitevegagabriel@gmail.com